MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRMVMDiagnosticsExtension.md

 ```

 ### -AutoUpgradeMinorVersion
-Indicates whether this cmdlet allows the azure_2 guest agent to automatically update the extension to a newer minor version.
+Indicates whether this cmdlet allows the Azure guest agent to automatically update the extension to a newer minor version.

 ```yaml
 Type: Boolean